 The InVict Gold is also one of the best bait gels in the market which you can use to exterminate stubborn roaches.

-This roach killer contains killer ingredients such as the powerful and patented imidacloprid, a chemical compound which Bayer CropScience manufactured.
-It also includes other 11 attractants.
+In any case, the roach killer contains killer ingredients such as the powerful and patented imidacloprid, a chemical compound which Bayer CropScience manufactured.
+It also includes the other 11 attractants.
 It effectively controls even bait-averse German cockroaches.

-When combined with good roach bait, the InVict Gold rapidly prevents aversion.
+However, when combined with a good roach bait, the InVict Gold rapidly prevents aversion.
 However, the roach killer is only meant for German roaches.

 Each of the boxes of an InVict Gold Cockroach Bait Gel consists of four bait gels measuring 35 grams.

-The bait is a fast-killing product.
+For a fact, the bait is a fast-killing product.
 However, you may still look on at other four products in this review if the InVict looks a bit unaffordable for you.
+Nonetheless, there are quite a number of reasons to choose this product.

 Raid Ant and Roach Killer Spray